Stardog is the world’s leading Enterprise Knowledge Graph platform. But what is a knowledge graph, and why should you want one?

 - A top international pharmaceutical accelerates their drug target identification and drug repurposing efforts with a central data analytics platform.

 Each of these is radically different but, from our point of view, also identical.
 At the same time.

 How is that possible?
-Two large-scale historical technology trends are crucial here: first, virtualization of everything; second, graph is the data model for the next 20+ years.
-The value proposition of Knowledge Graph lives at the intersection of these trends.
+Two large-scale historical technology trends are crucial here: first, graph is the data model for the next 20+ years; second, virtualization of everything.
+The value proposition of the Enterprise Knowledge Graph lives at the intersection of these trends.
 Let’s talk about both of them.

 What do I mean by virtualization?
 Consider, by way of analogy, Storage Area Networks (SAN).
 A SAN is a lie, a useful fiction that we agree to tell ourselves.
 A SAN says there is one infinite-sized hard drive that everyone in the enterprise can read from and write to whenever they want without regard for the laws of physics.
 That’s a useful lie; which is to say, it’s an abstraction.

-From one perspective, a SAN is fake news.
-Sad!
-Physics always matters.
+From one perspective, a SAN just an illusion.
+There’s no way to get around the laws of physics.
 And yet with the proper implementation, technical know-how, and capital investment, we can just act as if there is one big hard drive and…it just works.

 Can we generalize this analogy?
 Yes.
 The right abstraction often has exactly this kind of “useful fiction” feel—SAN virtualizes storage; Cloud virtualizes compute; DCOS virtualizes infrastructure.